shreegw/Verilog-Projects/README.md

 ### 5. 16-Bit Pseudo Random Number Generator [ link ](https://github.com/shreegw/Verilog-and-Projects/tree/main/3.%2016%20Bit%20LFSR%20PRNG)
 - Pseudo Random Number Generator with configurable number of Taps and a maximum period of 2^n^ - 1, where n is number of bits i.e. 16.
 A PRNG with LFSR is used in casual applications such as Games, temporary verification techniques, etc.

+### 6. Hamming (7,4)
+- World's First Error correcting code which can encode 4 bits of data using 3 parity bits and a decoder which has the ability to detect the bit position where the bit flip has happened.

 ## Work in Progress
 ### 6. Communication Protocols in Verilog (In Progress)
 - Various Communication Protocols Implementation using Verilog which includes SPI, I2C, PCIe, Ethernet, UART, etc.